BA (Hons) Accounting and Finance - Part-time

 Teaching and Assessment

-Student assessment will be based on a combination of continuous assessment and end of year examinations.
+The BA (Hons) in Accounting & Finance is taught mainly through lectures and tutorials, with students taking responsibility for a significant amount of study outside scheduled class contact times.
+Student assessment will be based on a combination of continuous assessment and end of year Closed Book examinations.
 Continuous assessment will include essay writing, case studies, presentations, literature reviews and projects, and students will be required to work individually as well as in groups.
 End of year examinations are typically held in late April/early May.
 Level 1 subjects may also include an in-class assessment usually held in December.

 Awarding Body and NFQ Level